 First Defiance Financial in Focus

-Based in Defiance, First Defiance Financial (FDEF) is in the Finance sector, and so far this year, shares have seen a price change of 22.61%.
-The holding company for First Federal Bank of the Midwest is currently shelling out a dividend of $0.15 per share, with a dividend yield of 2.13%.
-This compares to the Financial - Savings and Loan industry's yield of 1.79% and the S&P 500's yield of 1.81%.
+Based in Defiance, First Defiance Financial (FDEF) is in the Finance sector, and so far this year, shares have seen a price change of 22.68%.
+Currently paying a dividend of $0.19 per share, the company has a dividend yield of 2.53%.
+In comparison, the Financial - Savings and Loan industry's yield is 2.18%, while the S&P 500's yield is 1.94%.

-Looking at dividend growth, the company's current annualized dividend of $0.68 is up 36% from last year.
-In the past five-year period, First Defiance Financial has increased its dividend 5 times on a year-over-year basis for an average annual increase of 21.64%.
-Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
-First Defiance's current payout ratio is 29%.
-This means it paid out 29% of its trailing 12-month EPS as dividend.
+In terms of dividend growth, the company's current annualized dividend of $0.76 is up 18.8% from last year.
+In the past five-year period, First Defiance Financial has increased its dividend 5 times on a year-over-year basis for an average annual increase of 18.16%.
+Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Right now, First Defiance's payout ratio is 31%, which means it paid out 31% of its trailing 12-month EPS as dividend.

 Earnings growth looks solid for FDEF for this fiscal year.
-The Zacks Consensus Estimate for 2018 is $2.21 per share, representing a year-over-year earnings growth rate of 25.57%.
+The Zacks Consensus Estimate for 2019 is $2.32 per share, with earnings expected to increase 4.04% from the year ago period.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 First Defiance Financial Corp.
 (FDEF) : Free Stock Analysis Report

 To read this article on Zacks.com click here.